What is in this leaflet

 Tell your doctor if you are breastfeeding or planning to breastfeed.
 Zolpibell can pass into breast milk.
 Your doctor will discuss the risks and benefits of using it if you are breastfeeding or planning to breastfeed.

 Tell your doctor if you have any problems with your breathing or if you often snore while you are asleep.

-Tell you doctor if you have ever been addicted to alcohol or any drug or medicine or if you have ever suffered from a mental illness.
-If you have, you may be at risk of getting into a regular pattern or habit of taking ZOLPIBELL.
+Tell your doctor if you have ever been addicted to alcohol or any drug or medicine or if you have ever suffered from a mental illness.
+If you have, you may be at risk of getting into a regular pattern or habit of taking Zolpibell.

 Tell your doctor if you have or have had any medical conditions, especially the following:

-- Problems with your liver, kidney or lungs
+- problems with your heart, liver, kidneys or lungs;

 Tell your doctor if you plan to have surgery.

 If you have not told your doctor about any of the above, tell them before you take Zolpibell.